i582/phpstats-docs/index.md

 ## Getting started

 **PhpStats** is a tool that *collects statistics* for the code of your project and, based on these statistics, *calculates various qualitative metrics* of the code, *builds the necessary graphs*, and also *finds the relationships between symbols* in the system.
-He tries to be fast, at the moment—about **150k lines of code per second** on a MacBook Pro 2019 with Core i5.
+It tries to be fast, at the moment—about **150k lines of code per second** on a MacBook Pro 2019 with Core i5.

 The tool is built on top of [NoVerify](https://github.com/VKCOM/noverify) and written in [Go](https://golang.org/).